asyncapi/website/pages/blog/asyncapi-say-hi-to-triggermesh.md

 ## Wrap-up

-We made quick work of piping events from multiple AsyncAPI channels into a single Kafka topic.
-By pairing AsyncAPI together with TriggerMesh, we can generate the TriggerMesh source components that will ingest and centralise the events into a broker.
-From there, we can start creating routes that will deliver filtered sets of events to different targets.
-We did this with a Kafka target but there are [many other targets available](https://docs.triggermesh.io/targets/kafka/).
+We quickly piped events from multiple AsyncAPI channels into a single Kafka topic.
+By pairing AsyncAPI with TriggerMesh, we can generate the TriggerMesh source components that will ingest and centralize the events into a broker.
+From there, we can start creating routes to deliver filtered sets of events to different targets.
+We did this with a Kafka target, but there are [many other Kafka targets available](https://docs.triggermesh.io/targets/kafka/).

 If you wanted to take this example further, you could implement some [JSON transformations](https://docs.triggermesh.io/transformation/jsontransformation/) that would standardise legacy order formats coming from some of the sources, or could customise the format for a specific consumer on a new Kafka topic (as show in the initial diagram).
 You could also model other parts of the architecture with their own AsyncAPI definitions.